pandabytes/dataflow-builder/README.md

 ```
 where the output type of the first block is the type of the next block.
 However, it can
 be not as "fluent" when building this pipeline with `Task`.
 So this library includes the
-`AddAsyncBlock` that "unwraps" the task and allows the type inside the `Task` to be carried
+`AddAsyncBlock` that "unwraps" the task for you, and allows the type inside the `Task` to
-to the next block.
+be carried to the next block.
 For example, the above example now become:
 ```
 (string -> Task<int>) => (int -> void)
 ```